luketeal/luketeal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Web Developer Profile
+- 🔭 I’m currently working on my a Password Generator using Javascript
 - 🌱 I’m currently learning abut Javascript

 <!--